sedzinfo/workingfunctions/docs/reference/generate_correlation_matrix.md

-# Generate dataframe which outputs a predetermined correlation matrix
+# Generate a data frame with a predetermined correlation structure

-Generate dataframe which outputs a predetermined correlation matrix
+Simulates multivariate normal data whose columns reproduce a target correlation matrix, using Cholesky decomposition.
+If no matrix is supplied, a random symmetric positive-definite matrix is generated automatically.

 ## Usage